raharrison/ryanharrison.co.uk/_posts/2019/2019-02-10-testing-restful-services-kotlin-with-rest-assured.md

 The main differences you will see in other examples is that in a typical Rest Assured test, the `body` method is used to run `Hamcrest` matchers against certain JSON elements.
 You can also test forms, run JSON schema validations, test against XML and use `JSONPath` to access specific nodes.

-Find a lot more real-world use cases in the following two projects:
+Find a lot more real-world use cases in the following two projects.
+This also includes testing Ktor websockets:

 <https://github.com/raharrison/kotlin-ktor-exposed-starter/tree/master/src/test/kotlin>